ForestEcophys-OSU/som-cottonwood-leaf-cooling/README.md

 # Stomatal Optimization Model — Cottonwood Leaf Cooling

 This repository stores all project code and data for the cottonwood leaf cooling modeling project.
-The aim of this project was to identify the limitations of using stomatal optimization models to represent the physiology process of trees during hot-droughts.
+The aim of this project was to identify the limitations of using stomatal optimization models to predict the physiological process of tree behavior (conductance, leaf temperature, hydraulics) during hot-droughts.

 For more information visit the [project page](https://forestecophys-osu.github.io/som-cottonwood-leaf-cooling/).